Murai Mappillai: Production

 The film marked the introduction of Arun Vijay, son of actor Vijayakumar into films.
-The first film Arun Kumar signed was Love Story.
-But as its music composer, A. R. Rahman, was very busy, producer K. Prabakaran signed him up for Murai Mappillai directed by Sundar C. During the making of the film, Sundar C fell out with the makers, and the venture was finished by Anbalaya Prabhakaran.
+He was credited as Arunkumar.
+The first film Arunkumar signed was Love Story.
+But as its music composer, A. R. Rahman, was very busy, producer K. Prabakaran signed him up for Murai Mappillai directed by Sundar C. During the making of the film, Sundar fell out with the makers, and the venture was finished by Anbalaya Prabhakaran.
 Prabhu Solomon who went on to direct films like Mynaa (2010) and Kumki (2012) completed the post-production works of the film.

 Soundtrack

-The film score and the soundtrack were composed by Swararaj, who debuted in Tamil cinema as a music director with this film.
-The soundtrack, released in 1995, features 7 tracks with lyrics written by Vaali and Bharati Puthran.
+The music was composed by Swararaj, who debuted in Tamil cinema as composer with this film.
+The lyrics were written by Vaali and Bharati Puthran.